tudo-aqua/bgw/bgw-docs/src/main/jekyll/concepts/user-input/UserInput.md

 The first option is assigning a function with a fitting signature.
 In the following example the ``handleMouseClicked`` function is declared and gets assigned to ``onMouseClicked`` on the ``button``.
-This is useful if the same code should be assigned on different components, or if the reference gets removed and re-added frequently.
+This is useful if the same code should be assigned on different /components, or if the reference gets removed and re-added frequently.

 ````kotlin
 private fun handleMouseClicked(mouseEvent: MouseEvent) {